ietf-wg-alto/draft-ietf-alto-path-vector/others.md

-For availability of ALTO service, an ALTO server should be cognizant that using Path Vector extension might have a new risk: frequent requesting for Path Vectors might conduct intolerable increment of the server-side storage and break the ALTO server, for example, if an ALTO server implementation dynamically computes the Path Vectors for each requests.
-Hence, the service providing Path Vectors may become an entry point for denial-of-service attacks on the availability of an ALTO server.
-To avoid this risk, authenticity and authorization of this ALTO service may need to be better protected.
-Also, an ALTO server may consider using optimizations such as precomputation-and-projection mechanisms {{JSAC2019}}.
+For availability of ALTO service, an ALTO server should be cognizant that using Path Vector extension might have a new risk: frequent requesting for Path Vectors might conduct intolerable increment of the server-side computation and storage, which can break the ALTO server.
+For example, if an ALTO server implementation dynamically computes the Path Vectors for each requests, the service providing Path Vectors may become an entry point for denial-of-service attacks on the availability of an ALTO server.

+To mitigate this risk, an ALTO server may consider using optimizations such as precomputation-and-projection mechanisms {{JSAC2019}} to reduce the overhead for processing each query.
+Also, an ALTO server may also protect itself from malicious clients by monitoring the behaviors of clients and stopping serving clients with suspicious behaviors (e.g., sending requests at a high frequency).

 # IANA Considerations # {#IANA}